CesiumGS/3d-tiles/Styling/README.md

 TODO: intro

-The syntax for expressions is derived from JavaScript.
+The syntax for expressions is derived from JavaScript, but provides stronger typing, variables to access feature properties, and a native color type.

 _Implementation note: Cesium used the [jsep](http://jsep.from.so/) JavaScript expression parser library to parse style expressions._